 January 6, 2020

 I’m editing this for the first time, seven weeks after its initial publication, as I see it was written in haste.
 To save time for readers who may not have much time for reading long posts, I’ll summarize here the main points of this post.

 - Pay attention to what is good in your life right now.
 When you focus your vision on the beauty and wonder of it all, more of it (all that good and beautiful and wonderful stuff) will come into your life.

 - Count your blessings daily.
-Write them down, writing them on paper, or in a document on your computer makes them more real and easier to remember.
-Anything good thing that happens to you qualifies as an item to add to your list and if you want to make a longer list, look back on your life and list every good thing that has ever happened to you.
+Write them down – writing them on paper, or in a document on your computer makes them more real and easier to remember.
+Any good thing that happens to you qualifies as an item to add to your list and if you want to make a longer list, look back on your life and list every good thing that has ever happened to you.
 This should be a never-ending process, or, if it has an end, it may take you days, weeks, and months to do well.

 - Gratitude leads to happiness.
 Be grateful for your next breath, be grateful your heart is beating without needing anything from you to continue that lovely task.
 Before you get out of bed, or even think about getting out of bed, express gratitude in real words, out loud to the universe.
 “Thank you for my next breath.”
 Breathe in.
 “Thank you for my beating heart and this wonderful body, a vessel that contains my soul, my spirit.”
 Breathe in.
 “Thank you for the health that allows me to get out of bed and start a new day.”
 Lather, rinse, repeat.
 There’s no time limit and you can do this all day!

 What follows are the notes I took on that day.
 Enjoy!